lucapungan/weeklyplanner2025/README.md

 - **Move window:** Drag anywhere in the window background.
 - **Close/minimize:** Use the red/yellow buttons in the top-left corner.

+- `Note` If you exit out of the window, all tasks and calendar events will be erased, keep the app minimized on the dock to maintain task persistence.

 ---

+## Unit Tests

+To run unit tests, set `run_tests = False` to `True` in line `1564` of `weeklyplanner.py` Unit test results will be displayed in the terminal.

+---

 ## Tips

 - **.ics import:** To get an `.ics` file from Google Calendar or Outlook, export your calendar via their settings.
 Only events for the week you're viewing will appear after import.
+- An example `.ics` file is included in this repository under the name `example.ics`
 - **Set your own icon:** Place your own `appicon.png` in the root folder for a custom dock/taskbar icon.
 - **Font issues:** On some systems, you can edit the font in code from `"Arial"` to better match your desktop environment.